jeetsukumaran/obsidian-impresario/README.md

 The UI is clunky and ugly, but enough to get the job done.

-Settings/ options/ customizations of rlanned.
+Settings/ options/ customizations of planned.

 ## License